Fish intelligence: Memory

-Tool use
+Tool-like behavior

 Tool use is sometimes considered as an indication of intelligence in animals.
 There are few examples of tool use in fishes, perhaps because they have only their mouth in which to hold objects.

 Several species of wrasse hold bivalves (scallops and clams) or sea urchins in their mouth and smash them against the surface of a rock (an "anvil") to break them up.
 This behaviour in an orange-dotted tuskfish (Choerodon anchorago) has been filmed; the fish fans sand to unearth the bivalve, takes it into its mouth, swims several metres to a rock which it uses as an anvil by smashing the mollusc apart with sideward thrashes of the head.

 Archerfish (family Toxotidae) squirt jets of water at insects on plants above the surface to knock them into the water.
 They can adjust the size of the squirts to the size of the insect prey.
 They can even learn to shoot at moving targets.

 Whitetail damselfish clean the rock face where they intend to lay eggs by sucking up and blowing sand grains onto the surface.
 Triggerfish blow water at sea urchins to turn them over, thereby exposing their more vulnerable underside.
 River stingrays create water currents with their fins to suck food out of a PVC pipe.
 Banded acaras (Bujurquina vittata) lay their eggs on a loose leaf and carry the leaf away when a predator approaches.

 In one laboratory study, Atlantic cod (Gadus morhua) given access to an operant feeding machine learned to pull a string to get food.
 The researchers had also tagged the fish by threading a bead in front of their dorsal fin.
 Some fish snagged the string with their bead, resulting in food delivery.
 These fish eventually learned to swim in a particular way to repeatedly make the bead snag the string and get food.
-Because the fish used an object external to their body in a goal-oriented way, this satisfies some definitions of tool use.
+Because the fish used an object external to their body in a goal-oriented way, this satisfies some definitions of tool use - though in a more rudimentary fashion, a human blowing air wouldn't qualify as tool usage just like a fish using water in the same fashion, or even in the case of certain wrasse, the bivalve is not a tool but the prey itself.
+If the wrasse had used a rock to access the bivalve, then it would fall under that classification.
+There appear to be very few to no observed behaviors of fish using tools in a fashion similar to humans, but instead altering water flows in ways that benefits their survival.